kkraoj/tree_mortality_from_vod/README.md

 ## Reproducibility guide

 1. Clone the repository using `git clone https://github.com/kkraoj/tree_mortality_from_vod.git`
-1. Open plot_functions.py and change `CA_Dir` variable to point to the folder where random_forest_data folder is installed
+1. Open plot_functions.py and change `CA_Dir` variable to point to the folder where `random_forest_data` folder is located
 1. Run `plot_functions.py` by uncommenting any of the functions at the end of the script to reproduce the figures you wish.

 ## License
-Please cite the following paper if you use any data or analyses from this study:
+Please cite the following paper if you with to use any data or analyses from this study:

 **Rao, K., Anderegg, W.R.L., Sala, A., Martínez-Vilalta, J. & Konings, A.G.
 (2019).
 Satellite-based vegetation optical depth as an indicator of drought-driven tree mortality.
 Remote Sens.
 Environ., 227, 125–136.**